iotile/poduino/examples/count-example/README.md

 ### Programming the PODuino

-The PODuino requires two separate steps to configure:
+The PODuino requires two separate steps to configure, programming the Arduino-side and IOTile-side:

-1. The Arduino Mega needs to be programmed via the USB Cable and a computer the same way any Arduino compatible board is programmed.
+1. Arduino-side: The Arduino Mega is programmed via a USB Cable and a computer the same way any Arduino compatible board is programmed.
 There are a number of tutorials and blogs explaining how to program an Arduino.
 Just make sure you use instructions compatible with the *Arduino Mega 2560*.

-1. The rest of the IOTile device is already pre-programmed with the IOTile firmware, but requires a Sensor Graph to be configured for the device to be used as a logger.
-We will explain how to configure the Sensor Graph later on.
+2. IOTile-side: The IOTile portion is pre-programmed with its firmware, so you can create what we call a SensorGraph to configure the device for your own data logging.
+We will explain how to configure the SensorGraph later on.

 # Tutorial